Jim Weaver McKown Barnes, of Choctaw and Welsh ancestry, was born and grew up in

 College in Durant, OK (now Southeastern Oklahoma State

 of Arkansas.
-At present, he is Professor of English at Brigham Young University.
+From 2003 to 2006 he served as Distinguished Professor of English at Brigham Young University.

 He taught at Truman State University from 1970 to 2003, where he was Professor

 of Comparative Literature and Writer-in-Residence.
 Jim married Cora Barnes McKown,

 artist and designer, in 2006.
 He is at home in Santa Fe, New Mexico (Hacienda McKown), and near Atoka, Oklahoma (Flying M Ranch).

 Jim was the founding editor of the Chariton Review Press and from 1975 through 2006 published The Chariton Review.
 He is a contributing editor to

 He has published over 500 poems and translations in more than 100 journals, including

 PEN Center USA West translation prize committee in 2006 and has sat on several National Endowment for the Arts poetry committees.
 He was chosen as Poet Laureate of Oklahoma for the years 2009 and 2010.